OpenDSA/OpenDSA-stable/RST/source/Glossary.rst

       of the heap) until all elements have been removed (and replaced at their proper location in the array).

+   height
+      The height of a tree is one more than the :term:`depth` of the deepest :term:`node` in the tree.

+   homogeneity
+      In a container class, this is the property that all objects stored in the container are of the same class.
+For example, if you have a list intended to store Payroll records, is it possible for the programmer to insert an integer onto the list instead?

+   index file
+      A file whose records consist of key/pointer pairs where the pointers are referencing the complete records stored in another file.

+   indexing
+      The process of associating a key with the location of a corresponding data record.

    induction hypothesis
       The key assumption used in an induction proof, that the theorem to be proved holds for smaller instances of the theorem.
       The induction hypothesis is equivalent to the recursive call in a recursive function.

+   inorder traversal
+      In a binary tree, a :term:`traversal` that first recursively visits the left child, then visits the root, an then recursively visits the right child.
+      In a :term:`binary search tree`, this traversal will :term:`enumerate` the nodes in sorted order.

    insertion sort
       A sorting algorithm with :math:`\Theta(n^2)` average and worst